DHSI 2014 offerings include the following. Fees for the 2014 DHSI are available here.

 Drupal for Digital Humanities ProjectsQuinn Dombrowski

-[This offering has 3 spots remaining (3 December)] The open source content management system Drupal allows users to build complex and highly customized websites and web-based applications without having to write any custom code.
+[This offering is now full (12 February)] The open source content management system Drupal allows users to build complex and highly customized websites and web-based applications without having to write any custom code.
 Drupal powers a wide range of digital humanities sites, including professional organizations, journals, databases, and individual scholarly projects.
 This course is intended for anyone who wants to play a hands-on role in developing digital humanities websites, or web interfaces for digital humanities data.
 The course will cover Drupal installation and configuration, developing and implementing a data model for your content, using Drupal's UI to query your data and develop search and browsing interfaces, importing and exporting data, theming, multimedia, and how to maintain a Drupal site.
 Advanced topics will be selected to respond to participants' needs.
 Class sessions will include time for participants to work on their own project(s) with guidance and feedback from the instructor, or experiment with the example sites provided.

 No programming experience is necessary, but previous experience as an end-user of other content management systems (such as WordPress or Omeka) is recommended.
 Participants are asked to bring their own computers, and a project idea, along with a few pieces of content (texts, images, etc.) to use when developing the site.
 Contact Quinn in advance if you're having trouble thinking of a project idea.